Need some writing inspiration? You’ve come to the right place.

 28. Do the Math

-Remind yourself: each time you sit down to write you’re ahead of 99 percent of other aspiring writers.
+Remind yourself: each time you sit down to write, you’re ahead of 99 percent of every other aspiring writer out there.
 Most people do nothing.
 They talk, wish, and wonder.
 The mere fact that your fingers are touching that keyboard makes you special.

 Inspire yourself by reminding yourself you’re part of an exclusive club — the doers.
 I get inspired when I realize the steps I’ve already made go way beyond those of most people.
 Once your foot is in the door, step all the way through.